std::vector

 Last Element: Third

-Once our vector is created, we’ll often want to add more items to it.
+Once our array is created, we’ll often want to add more items to it.
 Typically, we want to add items to the end of arrays, as this has performance benefits over adding them to the start.
 We’ll cover the performance characteristics of containers in more detail in the next course.

 std::vector